 POLICY AND ADVOCACY

-We are a respected voice among government decision makers, and our solutions-based advocacy sets us apart.
+We are a respected voice among government decision-makers, and our solutions-based advocacy sets us apart.

+The MCC researches and develops policy positions that serve to enhance the province’s business competitiveness and to ensure that Manitoba is an attractive place in which to invest and conduct business, enabling businesses to attract and retain skilled talent.
 The policy team — staff and committee — helps shape the issues for which we advocate through a policy resolution process.
 At our annual general meeting (AGM), members gather to debate and define the resolutions that inform advocacy efforts for the coming year(s).
-Out of this process, comes a compendium of resolutions, which form the basis of our advocacy work.
+Out of this process comes a compendium of resolutions, which form the basis of our advocacy work.

-Director of Communications & Policy
+Karen Viveiros, Director – Communications & Policy